 National Insurance explained National Insurance contributions

-Full state pension is paid only to those who have an adequate contributions record.
-Currently, this is 30 years' National insurance contributions (NICs).
-In April 2017, you'll have make 35 years' worth of contributions.
+Full state pension is paid only to those who have an adequate record of National Insurance contributions.

 National Insurance payments

 Most people who work pay National Insurance contributions.
 The class, or type, you pay depends on your employment status.

 Employees and most agency workers make Class 1 contributions, collected via PAYE, together with their income tax.

 National Insurance and the self-employed